 Existing rail bridge limitations also make freight business more costly to operate.
 ARRC must consistently limit loads on railcars to accommodate rail bridge weight capacity that is significantly lower than the rest of North America's rail freight network.

-Top-right: The triple-span pony truss bridge at MP 351.4 will be replaced witha triple-span deck plate girder bridge.
-Inset photo: Crews weld steel components on a replacement bridge at MP F9.4.
+Above: The triple-span pony truss bridge at MP 351.4 will be replaced with a triple-span deck plate girder bridge.
+Inset: South view of bridge deck at MP 351.4.